Ally Financial Inc. (NYSE:ALLY) Receives $37.35 Average Price Target from Brokerages

-Ally Financial Inc. (NYSE:ALLY) has earned a consensus recommendation of “Buy” from the twenty-three analysts that are presently covering the firm, Marketbeat Ratings reports.
-One research analyst has rated the stock with a sell recommendation, two have assigned a hold recommendation and fifteen have given a buy recommendation to the company.
-The average twelve-month price target among analysts that have issued ratings on the stock in the last year is $37.35.
+Ally Financial Inc. (NYSE:ALLY) has been given an average recommendation of “Buy” by the twenty-three analysts that are currently covering the company, Marketbeat Ratings reports.
+One analyst has rated the stock with a sell recommendation, two have assigned a hold recommendation and fifteen have given a buy recommendation to the company.
+The average twelve-month price objective among analysts that have issued ratings on the stock in the last year is $37.35.

 ALLY has been the topic of a number of research analyst reports.
+Morgan Stanley lifted their target price on Ally Financial from $47.00 to $51.00 and gave the company an “overweight” rating in a research report on Monday, January 25th.
 Zacks Investment Research downgraded Ally Financial from a “strong-buy” rating to a “hold” rating and set a $36.00 target price on the stock. in a research report on Monday, December 21st.
-Piper Sandler lifted their target price on Ally Financial from $44.00 to $48.00 and gave the company an “overweight” rating in a research report on Monday, January 25th.
+Credit Suisse Group lifted their target price on Ally Financial from $34.00 to $42.00 and gave the company an “outperform” rating in a research report on Wednesday, January 13th.
 BMO Capital Markets lifted their target price on Ally Financial from $45.00 to $53.00 in a research report on Monday, January 25th.
-Smith Barney Citigroup lifted their target price on Ally Financial from $33.00 to $45.00 in a research report on Wednesday, January 13th.
-Finally, Janney Montgomery Scott lifted their target price on Ally Financial from $40.00 to $45.00 in a research report on Wednesday, January 13th.
+Finally, Piper Sandler lifted their target price on Ally Financial from $44.00 to $48.00 and gave the company an “overweight” rating in a research report on Monday, January 25th.

 Ally Financial stock traded up $0.95 during trading on Friday, reaching $42.01.
 3,176,310 shares of the company were exchanged, compared to its average volume of 4,750,585.
 Ally Financial has a 52-week low of $10.22 and a 52-week high of $42.35.
 The company has a market capitalization of $15.71 billion, a P/E ratio of 20.59 and a beta of 1.61.
 The company has a debt-to-equity ratio of 1.82, a current ratio of 0.97 and a quick ratio of 0.97.
 The stock’s 50 day simple moving average is $38.56 and its two-hundred day simple moving average is $29.83.